Published July 2018

 Lobster fishing is the heartbeat of many of New Brunswick’s coastal communities, and travels along the Fundy and Acadian shores are going to treat you to a mouth-watering array of lobster experiences.

-Lobster fishing seasons happen throughout the year in different areas (called ‘zones’ in fisherman lingo), and the launch of the season always brings fanfare and celebration.
+Lobster fishing seasons happen throughout the year in different areas (called ‘zones’ in fisherman lingo), and the launch of the season always brings lots of fanfare and celebration.

-The lobster here is as fresh as it gets, and you’ll find you can dig into the delicious crustacean any way you please... from seafood shacks and shoreside restaurants to immersive hands-on experiences.
+The lobster here is as fresh as it gets, and you really can dig into the delicious crustacean any way you please... from seafood shacks and shoreside restaurants to immersive hands-on experiences.

-Or even get inside the life of a lobster at the Homarus Eco-Centre.
+Or even get a peek inside the life of a lobster at the Homarus Eco-Centre.

 In fact, we’re so serious about lobster that we’ve got the World’s Largest Lobster smack dab in the middle of Shediac.